jsawaya/eigenframe/README.md

 Generally, the fragments associated with adjacent tabs are also kept active.
 For example, using the sample app specification, the About tab fragment would not be loaded until the user selects Readme or About tabs.
 Also, If the user selects the About tab, then the Startup tab would become deactivated.
-This behaviour can be demonstrated with the [Enable Source Button]
+This behaviour can be demonstrated with the [Enable Source Button] and selecting [About tab], then [Startup tab].

 Tabs can either be selected with the user interface, or programmatically selected.